-- \$ million to repurchase shares of our Class B common stock (issued in exchange for our existing common stock) and outstanding options from the existing stockholders, including certain members of management; - \$ million to repay all outstanding borrowings under the existing credit facility; - \$ million to repurchase all of Carrols' 9/2% senior subordinated notes in the tender offer or through a redemption; and - \$ million to pay related fees and expenses and transaction bonuses to certain members of management.
+- \$ million to repurchase shares of our existing common stock (and options to purchase shares of our existing common stock) from the existing stockholders, including certain members of management; - \$ million to repay all outstanding borrowings under the existing credit facility; - \$ million to repurchase all of Carrols' 91/2% senior subordinated notes in the tender offer or through a redemption; - \$ million to pay bonuses and other payments to certain members of management upon the completion of this offering; and - \$ million to pay related fees and expenses.

-If the underwriters exercise their over-allotment option with respect to the EYSs in full, we will use all of the net proceeds we receive from the sale of additional EYSs under the over-allotment option (\$ million) to repurchase shares of our Class B common stock held by certain of the existing stockholders, including certain members of management.
+If the underwriters exercise their over-allotment option with respect to the EYSs in full, we will use all of the net proceeds we receive from the sale of additional EYSs under the over-allotment option (\$ million) to repurchase shares of our existing common stock) held by certain of the existing stockholders, including certain members of management.

-We refer to the offering of the EYSs and the separate notes, our internal corporate transactions, the entering into of the new credit facility, the tender offer and consent solicitation, the repurchases of our existing common stock and stock options from the existing stockholders, the repayment in full of the existing credit facility and the retirement of Carrols' 9 /2% senior subordinated notes collectively as the "transactions."
+We refer to the offering of the EYSs and the separate notes, our internal corporate transactions, the entering into of the new credit facility, the tender offer and consent solicitation, the repurchases of our existing common stock and stock options from the existing stockholders, the repayment in full of the existing credit facility and the retirement of Carrols' 9 1/2% senior subordinated notes collectively as the "transactions."
 Each of the transactions described above is conditioned upon our completion of each of the other transactions.